-Periodontitis is characterized by puffy, swollen inflamed gingiva, gums that bleed easily when doing regular things such as flossing & brushing, bad breath and in severe forms of periodontitis - will notice loose tooth or teeth mobility, which may end up causing teeth loss in the mouth if not treated.
+Periodontitis is characterized by puffy, swollen inflamed gingiva, gums that bleed easily when doing regular things such as flossing & brushing, bad breath, and in severe forms of periodontitis - will notice loose tooth or teeth mobility, which may end up causing teeth loss in the mouth if not treated.

 There are different categories of periodontitis, based on severity and how & when it occurs.

 The most occurring type of periodontitis is called Chronic Periodontitis.
 Chronic periodontitis is the most occurring type that is usually found in adults, though that does not mean children are not affected.
-This chronic type of periodontal problem is usually caused by overtime buildup of gum infections, it usually occurs slowly this will over time get worse and causes damage to the gum and bone of the mouth and teeth may be the loss of teeth, if not treated.
+This chronic type of periodontal problem is usually caused by the overtime buildup of gum infections, it usually occurs slowly this will over time get worse and causes damage to the gum and bone of the mouth and teeth may be the loss of teeth, if not treated.

 Aggressive periodontitis usually begins in childhood or early adulthood and affects only a small number of people.
 It tends to affect families and causes rapid progression of bone and tooth loss if untreated.

 The plague starts when the bacteria in the mouth form a reaction with sugar and starches in your mouth.
-This can be avoided by making sure you brush your teeth at least twice in a day and flossing once on a day this can help to remove plague but they reform quickly.
+This can be avoided by making sure you brush your teeth at least twice a day and flossing once a day this can help to remove the plague but they reform quickly.

-Most this plaque can be found under the calculus if it stays long in your teeth.
+Most of this plaque can be found under the calculus if it stays long in your teeth.
 The most difficult to remove is the one found under the tartar.
 So it means the liner you have the plague on your teeth the more destruction it will affect your teeth.
 This tartar can be removed by flossing and brushing your teeth regularly.
 To get rid of this, you need to see a dentist to remove the problem.

-Frequent gum inflation can also lead to periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar and bacteria.
+Frequent gum inflation can also lead to periodontitis, eventually causing pockets to develop between your gums and teeth that fill with plaque, tartar, and bacteria.
 In time, these pockets become deeper, filling with more bacteria.
 If not treated, these deep infections cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
 Also, ongoing chronic inflammation can put a strain on your immune system.

 - Risk factors that can cause Periodontitis